harriedegroot/nl.hdg.mqtt/README.md

 TIP: [MQTT Explorer](https://mqtt-explorer.com/) is a nice tool to check the available communication channels.

+## MQTT Device
+An MQTT Device driver is available to control external MQTT devices from within Homey.
+This device can be added via the 'add Device' wizard.
+Select a custom device class and add functionality by adding capabilities mapped to MQTT topics.
+Incoming messages can be manipulated by adding a value template.
+Values can be grabbed from a JSON formatted message by using JSONPath or calculated using a mathJS expression.
+Outgoing messages can also be formatted using an output template.
+If JSON output is required, JSON-T style formatting is implemented. mathJS calculations are also allowed for outgoing data.

 ## Communication
 The hub allows several ways of communication.
 The default communication protocol is based on the [Homie Convention](https://homieiot.github.io/) (v3.0.1), for details see the [specification](https://homieiot.github.io/specification/).